talkjs/tutorials/how-to-add-chat-to-a-rails-app-with-talkjs/how-to-add-chat-to-a-rails-app-with-talkjs.md

 The first line is to use the `conversation.js` file with this view.
 We'll be creating this in the section where we include TalkJS.
 Next, we have a `div` that houses a button and another `div` to add the TalkJS chat.
 On clicking the button, we go back to the `index` view.

-## Install a gem
+## Install `gon`

-Gems are your dependencies in Ruby.
-To install a new gem, we have to add a new entry inside the `Gemfile` and run the command `bundle install`.
-We require a gem called [`gon`](https://github.com/gazay/gon) that lets us use Rails variables inside JavaScript.
+Next, we'll pass our data to the views.
+We'll use the [`gon`](https://github.com/gazay/gon) gem, which makes it easier to use Rails variables inside JavaScript.

 Open your `Gemfile` and add a new entry: